openknowledge-archive/dpm-old/doc/manual.rst

 Register it on CKAN::

     # NB: to register on CKAN you'll need to have an api-key
-    # This can either be stored in your config file (see datapkg init config)
+    # This can either be stored in your config file (see dpm init config)
     # Or you can set it with the --api-key option
-    $ datapkg register file://MyNewDataPackage ckan://
+    $ dpm register file://MyNewDataPackage ckan://

 Check it has registered ok::

-    $ datapkg info ckan://mynewdatapkg
+    $ dpm info ckan://mynewdpm

 You can also upload associated package resources to a storage system.
 For example, to register {your-file} with the default storage system associated to CKAN in a bucket named after {yourpackagename}::

-    # this requires you have created your default datapkgrc config file
+    # this requires you have created your default dpmrc config file
-    $ datapkg upload {your-file} ckan://{yourpackagename}/{filename}
+    $ dpm upload {your-file} ckan://{yourpackagename}/{filename}

 Tutorial
 ++++++++

-datapkg has two distinct uses:
+dpm has two distinct uses:

     1. Finding and obtaining data made available *by* others.
     2. Making material available *to* others.